Claude for Lawyers

 ABA Model Rule 1.4: Client Communication About AI

 Rule 1.4 requires attorneys to keep clients reasonably informed about the means by which their objectives are being pursued.
-The emerging consensus is that attorneys should disclose AI use to clients when it materially affects the representation — for example, when AI significantly impacts the cost, timing, or methodology of the legal work.
+The consensus: disclose AI use when it materially affects the representation — its cost, timing, or methodology.
 Many firms now include AI disclosure provisions in their engagement letters.

 State Bar Guidance: Key Trends Across Jurisdictions